-- Help you gather all the necessary paperwork
+- Detailed guidance on how to gather all the necessary paperwork.

 Once you are in Barcelona:

 - We will book your NIE appointment for you (read more about the NIE here).
 These appointments are notoriously hard to come by and we’ll save you a lot of hassle.